-- 1. The field dimensions are 30 yards wide by 60 yards long with two 10-yard end zones, and a line-to-gain at midfield.
+- 1. The field dimensions are 25 yards wide by 60 yards long with two 10-yard end zones, and a line-togain at midfield.
 No-run zones precede the line-to gain and end zone by 5 yards. - 2.
 No-run zones are in place to prevent teams from conducting power run plays.
 While in the no-run zones (a 5-yard imaginary zone before each line-to-gain and before the end zone), teams cannot run the ball in any fashion.
-All plays must be pass plays (and can include a hand-off). - 3.
+All plays must be pass plays; even with a handoff. - 3.
 Stepping on the boundary line is considered out of bounds. - 4.
-Each offensive team approaches only TWO no-run zones in each drive (one zone 5 yards from the line-to-gain, and one zone 5 yards from the goal line to score a touchdown. - 5.
+Each offensive team approaches TWO no-run zones in each drive (one zone 5 yards from the line-togain, and one zone 5 yards from the goal line to score a touchdown) that begins at their 5-yard line. - 5.
 NOTE If local/state health restrictions are in place, coaches/players MUST practice social distancing on their sidelines and encourage bench personnel to wear face coverings.